timosalm/tap-spring-developer-workshop/workshop/content/exercises/auth.md

 clear: true
 ```

-Run the following command to see when the OAuth-enabled version of the product service is deployed based on the HTTP response status code change from 200 to 401 due to the missing, now required, Authentication header including a valid token.
+Run the following command to see when the OAuth-enabled version of the product service is deployed based on the HTTP response status code change from 200 to 401 due to the missing, now required, Authentication header, including a valid token.
 ```terminal:execute
 command: watch -n 1 'curl -I https://gateway-{{ session_namespace }}.{{ ENV_TAP_INGRESS }}/services/product-service/api/v1/products'
 clear: true